antonlorani/jottre/README.md

 - [x] Drawings are not rendered in the correct userInterfaceStyle (when starting the app)
 - [x] iCloud synchronization is not fast enough (documents are not uploaded directly)
-- [ ] Animation of CollectionViewCells (Deleting, Inserting...) not implemented
+- [x] Animation of CollectionViewCells (Deleting, Inserting...) not implemented
-- [ ] Deleting items takes too much time
+- [x] Deleting items takes too much time
+- [] If removing items from collectionview, certain thumbnails were not shown correctly